nodejs/node/doc/api/http2.md

 Sends a response header to the request.
 The status code is a 3-digit HTTP status code, like `404`.
 The last argument, `headers`, are the response headers.

-Returns a reference to the `ServerResponse`, so that calls can be chained.
+Returns a reference to the `Http2ServerResponse`, so that calls can be chained.

 For compatibility with [HTTP/1][], a human-readable `statusMessage` may be passed as the second argument.
 However, because the `statusMessage` has no